 Average Annual Rainfall: 11,770 mm

 Current runner-up, Cherrapunji used to hold the top spot as the wettest place on Earth.
 Getting a staggering 11,430 mm of rain, this place is also famous for its cool root bridges!

 Mawsynram is the place that has taken over Cherrapunjee to become the world’s wettest place.
 This little town in the Indian state of Meghalaya (meaning abode of clouds) gets about 11,872 mm of rain!
 If there has ever been a place that was made for a pluviophile, it’s this!

 Top 5 places that have the most days with rain

 Nestled snugly in the middle of the Himalayas, we have Gangtok, the capital city of the North East Indian state of Sikkim.
-Gangtok looks like a place straight out of heaven, thanks to its magical natural beauty.
-If you’re a pluviophile, then even better, because Gangtok gets some heavy rain!
+Thanks to its magical natural beauty, Gangtok looks like a place straight out of heaven.
+If you’re a pluviophile, then even better because Gangtok gets some heavy rain!

 Number of days with rain: 230 days

 Located in Central America in the beautiful country of Nicaragua, we have El Bluff, a port city that is also known for its proximity to some amazing beaches!
 Tying with Gangtok on the number of rainy days, this city is a must visit!